HS Codes for Clothing, Apparel and Textiles

 - A blazer worth ₹1800 will attract 12% GST under HSN 6203

-How To Find The Right HSN Code Of Clothes
+How to Find The Right HSN Code of Clothes

 To avoid misclassification, here’s how to identify the correct HSN code for your garments: